Beef Chili

 Instructions

-1. Heat 2 tablespoons of olive oil in the liner of a slow cooker on Sauté mode and brown the garlic.
+1. Heat the olive oil in the liner of a slow cooker on Sauté mode, or in a large pot over medium-high heat.
+Add the garlic and cook until fragrant, about 1 minute.

-3. Add the onions and sweat them until they're translucent, another 4 minutes.
+3. Add the onion and cook until softened, about 4 minutes.

-4. Add the tomato sauce and black beans and switch the Instant Pot to Slow Cook mode.
+4. Add the tomato sauce and black beans.

-7. Serve with garnishes of cheddar, sour cream, cilantro.
-Optionally serve over rice or with cornbread.
+8. Serve hot, topped with shredded cheddar, a dollop of sour cream, and fresh cilantro.
+Optionally, serve over rice or with cornbread.

 Written by Will Chiong who lives and works in New York building useful things.